micmejia/bible-dump/NKJV/Exodus/Exod 31.md

 And the Lord spoke to Moses, saying,

 ###### 13
-"Speak also to the children of Israel, saying: 'Surely My Sabbaths you shall keep, for it _is_ a sign between Me and you throughout your generations, that _you_ may know that I _am_ the Lord who sanctifies[^b] you.
+"Speak also to the children of Israel, saying: 'Surely My Sabbaths you shall keep, for it _is_ a sign between Me and you throughout your generations, that _you_ may know that I _am_ the Lord who sanctifies you.

 ###### 14
 You shall keep the Sabbath, therefore, for _it is_ holy to you.
-Everyone who [^c]profanes it shall surely be put to death; for whoever does _any_ work on it, that person shall be cut off from among his people.
+Everyone who profanes it shall surely be put to death; for whoever does _any_ work on it, that person shall be cut off from among his people.

 ###### 15
 Work shall be done for six days, but the seventh _is_ the Sabbath of rest, holy to the Lord.
 Whoever does _any_ work on the Sabbath day, he shall surely be put to death.